marcorosso768/marcorosso768.github.io/_pages/en/research.md

 layout: page
 permalink: /research/
 title: research
-description: <i>My research agenda develops clean, testable theoretical frameworks—centered on incentives, information frictions, and selection—to clarify mechanisms before tracing their empirical implications.
-Empirically, I work with reproducible, end-to-end pipelines that often combine web scraping and NLP with geocoding and panel construction.
-My workflow typically relies on Python, Stata, and spatial tools such as QGIS (and, when appropriate, R).</i>
+description: <i>My research develops new theoretical models of incentives, information frictions, and selection, and brings their implications to the data.
+Empirically, I build reproducible pipelines that combine administrative records, web scraping and text analysis, and geocoding to study political participation, crime, and labor markets.</i>
 subtitle: >
   <div class="lang-links">
       <a href="/it/ricerca/" hreflang="it">ricerca</a>